 |Total study hours||150|

-- To provide you with an introduction to selected subject areas and to see the links between various subject disciplines in FSSH.
+1. To provide you with an introduction to selected subject areas and to see the links between various subject disciplines in the School of Social Science.

-- To help you understand their chosen subject area in a wider context and make informed choices about degree pathways.
+2. To help you understand your chosen subject area in a wider context & make informed choices about degree pathways.

-The syllabus will introduce students to key themes within the Social Sciences and Humanities, covered in lectures, seminars and workshops.
+The syllabus will introduce students to key themes within the Social Sciences and Humanities, Covered in lectures, seminars and workshops.
+LO1 LO 2 LO3

-Content will be provided through a range of formats, with students required to engage with lectures, seminars, reading academic journals, newspaper articles, film, music video and documentary.
+Content will be provided through a range of formats, with students required to engage with lectures, seminars, reading academic journals, newspaper articles, etc. LO1 LO 2 LO3

-The module seeks to develop undergraduate study skills for lectures and seminars, develop digital literacy by focussing on student-centred learning, with ideas generated and developed through extensive discussion, reading, viewing and reflection.
+The module seeks to develop undergraduate study skills for lectures and seminars with ideas generated and developed through extensive discussion, reading, viewing and reflection.
+LO1 LO 2 LO3

-Students will be encouraged to develop and expand their own ideas through active participation and engagement with the lectures, seminars and workshops, reading and reflective writing activities in their digital journals.
+Students will be encouraged to develop and expand their own ideas through active participation and engagement with the lectures, seminars, reading and reflective writing activities in their digital journals.
+LO1 LO 2 LO3